globalcitizen/zomia/README.md

 ### World generation

 This is a separate program I am working on worldgen in.
 The idea is to procedurally generate a wilderness with general topography, distance and features matching that of ancient Yunnan.
 This will be used to ensure that every game is different but also similar in a general way, which hopefully should be enough to hang procedural plot features off.
 Certainly, given the richness of the region's history, this should work.
-It's low priority right now, however.
+It's low priority right now, however, and the intent right now is to get something out for ARRP2016 which means I am very short on time.
+Therefore we have a simplified localized worldgen as a placeholder right now.

+In the graphic below, the upper river is the Jinshajiang (upper Yangtse), the lower river is the Red River, and the central lake is Erhai.

 ![World Generation (in Progress)](https://raw.githubusercontent.com/globalcitizen/zomia/master/screenshots/screenshot-worldgen.jpg)